 DEFINED TERMS

 AIR IMPERMEABLE INSULATION.
-An insulation which allows a maximum total air leakage rate of 0.02 L/s-m2 (0.004 ft3/min-ft2) when tested at a 75 Pa pressure differential in accordance with ASTM E283 or ASTM E2178, as amended in this standard.
+An insulation which, at a given thickness, allows a maximum total air leakage rate of 0.02 L/s-m2 (0.004 ft3/min-ft2) when tested at a 75 Pa pressure differential in accordance with ASTM E283 or ASTM E2178, as amended in this standard.

 ALL CONSTRUCTION PLANES.
-Within an attic or crawl space, any surface exposed to the interior space of the attic regardless of its orientation within that space.----
+Within an attic or crawl space, any surface exposed to the interior space of the attic regardless of its orientation within that space.

-COMBUSTIBLE.
-Capable of igniting and burning.
+ALTERNATIVE IGNITION BARRIER ASSEMBLY: An assembly consisting of either the exposed spray-applied foam plastic or the spray-applied foam plastic with a fire-protective covering, that has been tested in accordance with and complies with the conditions of acceptance of Section 302.2.4 of this Standard.

+ALTERNATIVE THERMAL BARRIER ASSEMBLY: An assembly consisting of either the exposed spray-applied foam plastic or the spray-applied foam plastic with a fire-protective covering, that complies with the Special Approval section of the International Building Code or the Specific Approval section of the International Residential Code.
+Referenced test procedures include NFPA 286, UL 1715, FM 4880 or UL 1040.

 COVERING.
 Any material forming a protective layer or membrane, including boards, sheet goods or liquid-applied coating materials which protect spray-applied foam plastic from environmental effects such as fire or ultra-violet light exposure.